rails-lambda/lamby/README.md

 #### Create SAM Template

-Create an [AWS SAM](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md) `template.yaml` file that expresses your function's resources and how it receives events from API Gateway.
+Create an [AWS SAM](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md) `template.yaml` file (at the root of your project) that expresses your function's resources and how it receives events from API Gateway.
 Please use this full [doc/template.yaml](doc/template.yaml) file hosted here as a starting point.
 The basic template accomplishes the following.

 * Defines a `RailsEnv` input parameter.
   - Applies this to the `RAILS_ENV` environment variable.